The Importance of Alt Attributes (AKA Alt Text)

 Marc Andresseen asked the Internet if images could be shown in line with the rest of the text but have code to read in case the image didn’t load.
 And voila! — his suggestion became a thing in what we now call alt text.

-Why Alt Text Is Still Important in 2020
+Why Alt Text Is Still Important

 1. To Explain Images that Fail to Load